stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/create-repo-crd/create-repo-crd.md

 ## Tutorial

 ### Create a Secret on SAAP

+The `Secret` holds sensitive data, such as your GitHub access token and webhook secret.
+By storing these secrets separately from your source code, you ensure that sensitive information is kept secure and not exposed in your repository.

 1. To create a secret first log in to SAAP using `oc` CLI.